treimers/bunit/readme.md

 In the subdirectory "cases" there is a JSON file for each test case.
 This can be helpful for the analysis.

-The folder "prereqs" contains files with the commands of the prerequisites and their outputs (stdout and stder).
+The folder "prereqs" contains files with the commands of the prerequisites and their outputs (stdout and stderr).
 If there are problems, these files can help.

 The same git for the test execution.
 The folder "runs" contains files for the commands "setup", "teardown" and "command" and their outputs.